-RESEARCH MISSION: Understand and control liver regeneration and chronic disease progression.
+Understand and control microenvironment impact on chronic liver disease progression.
 We TRANSLATE technologies and knowledges into solutions for drug development, diagnostics and therapeutics.

 Quantitative analysis of the dynamic process of liver regeneration and chronic liver diseases.

-Developing novel and useful biomaterials, cell sources, and analytics for long-term maintenance of highly functional liver cells in culture.
+Developing novel and useful biomaterials, cell sources, and analytics for long-term maintenance of highly functional epithelial cells in culture.

-Developing robust, scalable, low cost and predictive in vitro drug and pathogen testing platforms.
+Developing robust, scalable, low cost and predictive in vitro drug and toxin testing platforms.

-Respect : every LCTE member is important and yet consciously sensitive to other members and the collective impacts.
+Respect : every TMBL member is important and yet consciously sensitive to other members and the collective impacts.
 Decisions incorporate inputs from all the stakeholders for fairness and transparency.

-Professionalism: every LCTE member strives to attain ever higher quality and standard of her/his own work through mutual empowerment, critique and support to each other.
+Professionalism: every TMBL member strives to attain ever higher quality and standard of her/his own work through mutual empowerment, critique and support to each other.